top of page

 children and any areas of concern.
 We encourage parents to talk to us about any

 matters concerning their children.
-The staff and SENDCO will endeavour to work
+The staff and SENDCo will endeavour to work

 with parents to meet the individual needs of their children, to involve them and keep